evgenyneu/tarpan/README.md

 * **N_Eff** is Stan's number of effective samples, the higher the better.

 * **R_hat** is a Stan's parameter representing the quality of the sampling.
 We need this to be near 1.
+After generating a model I usually immediately look at this R_hat column to see if I had good sampling.

 #### 3. [summary.csv](docs/examples/analyse/a01_simple/model_info/analyse/summary.csv)